devops-ansible/docker-antragsgruen/README.md

 The following environmental variables you can edit.
 There are more of them, but there should be no need to update / change the other ones (as the `www-data` username for Apache runner and the `/var/www/html/` folder as working directory).

+Since a Docker container defaults the timezone and therefor the time sync to UTC, one can set the `TIMEZONE` environmental variable i.e. as `TIMEZONE="Europe/Berlin"` to change the container time behavior. `docker-compose.yml` file defaults this to `Europe/Berlin`.

 On a non-development setup, Antragsgrün wants to communicate with the users – i.e. `A new motion was created` or `You forgot your password?
 Here's a new one!` and so on.
 Therefor the serverside sendmail-equivalent `msmtp` has to be configured and all you've to do is to set the following environmental variables:

 * `SMTP_HOST` should be set to your smtp host, i.e. `mail.example.com`